dominicplouffe/HorseRacingPrediction/README.md

 <img src="http://dplouffe.ca/static/img/offset_two.png" border="0" />
 </p>

 61 races met the above criteria.
-The horses with the lowest prediction won 33 times (54%) and came in win, place or show 51 times (84%).
-Once more and improvement in the results.
+The horses with the lowest prediction won 33 times (54%) and came in 1st, 2nd or 3rd 51 times (84%).
+Once more an improvement in the results.

-As you can see, there was only 61 races that we bet on but the results are dramatically improved.
+As you can see, there was only 61 races that we bet on but the results are **dramatically improved**.

 ----

-Finally, I tried one last thing.
+Finally, I tried one more approach.

-The idea that I had was to figure out a way to understand how varied the predictions were between the horses of a race.
+I had was to figure out a way to understand how varied the predictions were between the horses of a race.
 The idea is that if there's a lot of variance between the prediction, the horse with the lowest prediction may have a better chance of winning.

 To do this, I took the standard deviation of all the predictions of a race.
 The standard deviation gave me a general understanding of whether the fields scored varied or not.
 For example, a standard deviation that was lower than 1 means the horses are very even.
 A race with horses which have even characteristics will be harder to predict.
 A standard deviation greater than 1.4 means that the favorite horse is probably quite better than the competition.
+If correc, the race will be easier to predict.

 The results are as follows: